 Why does my baby need a split bilirubin blood test?

-If your baby’s had prolonged jaundice, they should have a split bilirubin blood test (CLDF, 2018).
+If your baby’s had prolonged jaundice, they may be offered a split bilirubin blood test (CLDF, 2019b).
 The split bilirubin test checks your baby’s blood for the ratio of conjugated and unconjugated bilirubin.
-This test will help to check whether your baby’s jaundice is caused by an underlying condition like liver disease (CLDF, 2018; Lab Tests Online, 2018).
+This test will help to check whether your baby’s jaundice is caused by an underlying condition like liver disease (CLDF, 2019b).

 What is unconjugated and conjugated bilirubin?

-If your baby has a blockage or inflammation in their liver or their biliary drainage system, the bile might stop draining from their liver.
-This will mean their poo will look pale (CLDF, 2015).
-That’s why it’s important to check the colour of your baby’s poos against this chart.
+Very rarely, if a baby has a blockage or inflammation in their liver or their biliary drainage system, the bile containing bilirubin might stop draining from their liver.
+This will mean their poo will look pale and their wee yellow (CLDF, 2019a).
+You can check the colour of your baby’s poos against this chart.

 Results that might indicate a problem